calelkeno/fastapi_noncoders/README.md

 > **Note:** The `--reload` flag enables auto-reloading whenever you make changes to your code.

-## 4. Open a browser and access the Swagger UI for your API:
+## 4. Open a browser (e.g., Chrome) and access the Swagger UI for your API

    - Example Codespaces URI:
      > **https://jubilant-xylophone-jjgp646x9qpj3pw9w.github.dev/**